XStargate/fabInspector/src/README.md

 netWork.py : the networks used in this project.

-main.py : the main function for taining the model.
+main.py : the main function for training the model.

 model_fusion.py : combine a few different models and test it on the testing dataset.

 run.sh : a bash script to run all steps automatically.

+## new version with SeResNet101 and multi-scale windows
+slide_window.py : get the multi-scale slided windows for original image.

+split_train_test_data.py : split the normal fabric images and 10 different kinds of defective fabric images into different folders and extract 10% data as our test dataset.

+main_se.py : the main function for training the model.